Accessibility in UX Design

 Auditory Design

-Accessibility also extends to audio elements as well.
+Accessibility also extends to audio elements.
 Individuals with hearing impairments (such as deafness) need additional options to interact with videos, sound clips, or other auditory features.
-To ensure these are accessible to deaf or hard-of-hearing individuals, the following should be included in your designs:
+To ensure these are accessible to deaf or hard-of-hearing individuals, WCAG recommends the following elements be included in your designs:

 • Captions for videos